SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-prateekiiest-sunkit.md

 **What my work will include**

-The algorithm has been specified in this [paper](https://link.springer.com/content/pdf/10.1007%2Fs11207-014-0523-9.pdf) "*Multi-Scale Gaussian Normalization for Solar Image Processing"** **. *The[ IDL code](http://eagle.imaps.aber.ac.uk/mgn.pro) has already been implemented for the MGN code but some areas of the code have contradiction to the actual algorithm stated in the paper.
+The algorithm has been specified in this [paper](https://link.springer.com/content/pdf/10.1007%2Fs11207-014-0523-9.pdf) "*Multi-Scale Gaussian Normalization for Solar Image Processing"** **.*The[IDL code](http://eagle.imaps.aber.ac.uk/mgn.pro) has already been implemented for the MGN code but some areas of the code have contradiction to the actual algorithm stated in the paper.
 Firstly its needed to check in which areas the IDL code is inconsistent with the paper.
 For example here are a few inconsistencies that I found while comparing the IDL code with the corresponding paper algorithm.
 They are listed in this [thread](https://github.com/sunpy/sunkit-image/issues/1#issuecomment-369625009).

 Two python implementations of the MGN algorithm has been mentioned in this [issue](https://github.com/sunpy/sunpy/pull/1899).
 One has been implemented by @Cadair [here](https://github.com/sunpy/sunpy/pull/1899/files#diff-ec25d2a41758e53b3ab8c9dca5ab4e96)  and the other one by @ebuchlin [here](https://git.ias.u-psud.fr/ebuchlin/aia-movie/blob/master/medocimage/mgn.py).
-The output image based on an input* AIA* image data with necessary input parameters needs to be compared among the two python implementations along with the IDL output.
+The output image based on an input*AIA* image data with necessary input parameters needs to be compared among the two python implementations along with the IDL output.
 After this, we need to check which is more memory efficient and time efficient.
 I have already worked on comparing the two implementations by seeing the memory utilization of the two codes and also the time taken by each of them.
 The memory usage comparisons can be seen [here](https://github.com/sunpy/sunkit-image/issues/1).

 The output of the two codes proposed by @Cadair and @ebuchlin is shown in this [issue](https://github.com/sunpy/sunkit-image/issues/1#issuecomment-369515706).
 As it can be seen, the outputs are quite different.
 So careful investigation needs to be done what are the implementation differences between the two codes and also compare that with the paper.
 Some of the inconsistencies which I found have been mentioned in [issue 1](https://github.com/sunpy/sunkit-image/issues/1#issuecomment-369625009).
 Some of the flaws associated with the current implementation in ebuchlin's code are listed [here](https://github.com/sunpy/sunkit-image/issues/1#issuecomment-375879917).